Connect with us

 Renowned journalist Richard Kay delved into King Charles’ clash with the queen in the documentary “Diana: 7 Days That Shook the Windsors,” highlighting the unexpected and courageous nature of his actions.

-As an ex-husband, Charles had no formal entitlement to partake in such proceedings other than being the father of her sons, Prince William and Prince Harry.
+As an ex-husband, Charles had no formal entitlement to partake in such proceedings other than being the father of her sons, and .

 Despite facing opposition from the Queen, Charles persisted in advocating for Diana more fiercely than ever before in her lifetime.